What is a Region in DotA?

 At the moment, the “home” region of the team is the region where the team has the least high ping.
 Low ping is vital during basic qualifications, although very strong teams may ignore small delays when playing against weak opponents.
 The state of open qualifications at the moment is very different from the one that was previously.
 Before qualifications were a chance for young teams to declare themselves.
 Now it is a way for more powerful teams to ignore problems with the existing system, and an imbalance in the number and quality of teams in different regions.

-In addition, the question arises: does it matter that these teams have lost their chance to declare themselves by losing to a team from another region?
+Who knows how many potentially talented players were disappointed in DotA after they went through Team Secret and Evil Geniuses in Europe and America?In addition, the question arises: does it matter that these teams have lost their chance to declare themselves by losing to a team from another region?